sshane/openpilot-archive/SA_RELEASES.md

+Stock Additions v0.5.4 - 2020-10-15 (0.7.7)
+===
+ * Make model path default grey when not engaged, only color when engaged
+ * About 1.6 seconds faster starting up (from a recent commit from stock)

 Stock Additions v0.5.3 - 2020-9-15 (0.7.7)
 ===
  * Properly set unsafe_mode in boardd.
 This might fix panda flashing issues for new users, since it won't be required